funduck/slskd-web/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Roadmap
-* drop old pagination pages when going far
-* username and filter should be in URL
 * when selecting directory show files on the right
+* check how it looks on mobile
+* show directories as a tree
+* [optimisation] drop old pagination pages when going far